US, EU reach deal to settle Trump-era tariff dispute - ExBulletin

 The European Union took steps in May to improve relations.
 On some retaliatory tariffs, the EU has temporarily suspended planned increases.
 This meant that American whiskey was subject to a 25% tax in Europe, instead of a planned 50% tax.
 Both sides faced a December deadline to avoid the higher tax rate.

 The host of the summits, Italian Prime Minister Mario Draghi, expressed his great satisfaction with the tariff agreement on Saturday evening.
-The decision “confirms the ongoing further strengthening of already close transatlantic relations and the gradual overcoming of the protectionism of recent years,” he said.
+The decision confirms the ongoing strengthening of already close transatlantic relations and the gradual overcoming of the protectionism of recent years, he said.

 The announcement was also greeted by Chris Swonger, President and CEO of the Distilled Spirits Council of the United States, after what he called three very difficult years of sagging exports of American whiskey.